adhix11/react-form-repeater/README.md

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ```
-"FormRepeater is a versatile React component designed for dynamic form field manipulation.
+FormRepeater is a versatile React component designed for dynamic form field manipulation.
 It simplifies the task of adding or removing form inputs on-the-fly, making it an ideal choice for forms requiring variable input fields.
-Its intuitive API ensures seamless integration with existing forms, enhancing user experience and streamlining form handling in React applications."
+Its intuitive API ensures seamless integration with existing forms, enhancing user experience and streamlining form handling in React applications.
 ```

-This README provides a clear overview of what your component does, how to install and use it, along with an example to help users get started quickly.
-The package description succinctly summarizes the purpose and benefit of the component.